-Each graduate student will be assigned an advisor by his graduate program director.
-In consultation with his advisor, the student should plan a program of work to be completed for satisfaction of degree requirements.
-The appropriate sections of the chapter entitled Academic Programs in the catalog outline the basic course requirements for the Master's degree.
+You will be assigned an advisor by the graduate program director.
+After consulting with your advisor, you should plan an academic program that will satisfy degree requirements.
+See the chapter "Academic Programs" for an outline of the basic course requirements for the Master's degree.